pvazteixeira/sonar-denoising/README.md

 ## functions
  - cpsf.m - a function to return a custom psf
- - enhance.m - a function to gather all sonar image enhancements (beam pattern correction, transmission loss)
+ - enhance.m - a function to gather all sonar image enhancements (deconvolution, beam pattern correction, transmission loss)
  - polarToCart.m - a function to handle the conversion of sonar data from a polar to a cartesian frame
    - test_polarToCart.m - test/verification file for the function

 ## dependencies:
 	hauv_didson_t.lcm (can be found at https://svn.csail.mit.edu/marine/projects/3dfls/3dfls/lcmtypes/)